pingswept/me30-website/content/notes/arduino-programming.md

 ![](img/arduino-uno-blink.gif)

 If you've made it this far, your hardware and software are working properly.
 Congratulations!
 Go get a drink of cool, delicious water!

+## Alternative Arduino programming tutorials

+Arduino's [Tutorials](https://www.arduino.cc/en/Tutorial/HomePage) are a great resource for Arduino newcomers.
+We urge you to spend time walking through this resource.

 ## When stuff goes wrong